Andrei1998/andrei1998.github.io/_pages/about.md

 More broadly, I am interested in **algorithms** and **distributed systems**, currently focusing on **fault-tolerance** and agent **incentives**.

-In 2025, I worked as a researcher/engineer at the **DFINITY Foundation**, contributing to large-scale, fault-tolerant distributed systems.

 Previously, I completed my Master's degree at the [University of Oxford](https://www.cs.ox.ac.uk/) :uk:, focusing on advanced, concurrent and probabilistic algorithms and data structures, computational complexity and programming languages theory.

 When not working, during winter you will likely find me on the slopes. :ski: